-During the three months ended March 31, 2023, the Board of Directors approved a resolution to cancel an aggregate of 1,451,000 shares of common stock issued to certain executives, representing approximately 61% of the issued and outstanding shares as of December 31, 2022.
+During the three months ended March 31, 2023, the Board of Directors, with the consent of Tyrone Miller and Geoffrey S. Dow, respectively, approved resolutions to cancel 192,101 shares of common stock issued to Tyrone Miller and 1,258,899 shares of common stock issued to the Geoffrey S. Dow Revocable Trust to allow the Company to issue new shares to vendors in exchange for valuable services to be provided for use in the Company's operations.
+The cancelled shares represented approximately 61% of the issued and outstanding shares as of December 31, 2022.
 During the three months ended March 31, 2023, the Company issued a total of 1,443,000 shares of common stock to certain vendors as prepayment for services to be provided to the Company.
 As of March 31, 2023, 2,378,009 shares have been issued and were outstanding.